nitlang/nitutorial/wiki/pages/mission_06_01.md

 # Nullable and Adaptive Typing

-One of the specific feature of Nit the management of the `null` value and how the static types of expressions and variables are computed.
+One of the specific features of Nit is the management of `null` values and how static types of expressions and variables are computed.

-Unlike most other languages, the `null` value is statically controlled in Nit, therefore it cannot occurs randomly.
+Unlike most other languages, the `null` value is statically controlled in Nit, therefore it cannot occur randomly.

 To accept `null`, the static type must be extended with the `nullable` keyword.